core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Recommendation on limits for CCM_8.
 Details in Appendix.

+* Appendix on method to estimate and not store 'count_q'.

 # Acknowledgments # {#acknowledgments}
 {: numbered="no"}